 While this fundraising method often gets a bad reputation, checkout charities can be a very profitable way for organizations to raise money.
 Still not convinced?
 DipJar’s guide to maximizing funds during checkout charities might persuade you otherwise.

-For example, Children's Miracle Hospitals conducted a successful checkout charity with donation kiosks.
+For example, Children’s Miracle Hospitals conducted a successful checkout charity with donation kiosks.
 Supporters could simply dip their cards into the device.
-Plus, donors didn't have to have cash to contribute, opening the ability to give to a much larger group of patrons.
+Plus, donors didn’t have to have cash to contribute, opening the ability to give to a much larger group of patrons.
+Read about 4 more organizations who used DipJars to collect donations on a daily basis and during their fundraising events.

 2. How to Get Donations for Charity Events From Donors